 In today’s blog post, I’m sharing five methods you can use to find your writing voice.
 Let’s dive in.

 1. Ursula K. Le Guin’s “Sound of Your Writing” Method

-A few months ago, I wrote a review of Ursula K. Le Guin’s wonderful book Steering the Craft.
+A few months ago, I wrote a review of Ursula K. Le Guin’s wonderful book Steering the Craft (Amazon affiliate link).
 Le Guin’s book deals with the nuts and bolts of the craft of writing and the subtle stylistic choices that will help you take your writing to the next level.

 In my review, I briefly shared Le Guin’s exercise that trains you to pay attention to the sound of your writing.
 This is a fantastic first step to help you begin developing your unique writing voice.
 After all, you can’t develop your voice if you don’t know what it sounds like.